Using Perforce depots with Sourcegraph

 • p4.passwd

-The ticket value to be used for authenticating the p4.user.
+The ticket to be used for authenticating the p4.user.
 It is recommended to create tickets of users in a group that never expire.
 Use the command p4 -u <p4.user> login -p -a to obtain a ticket value.

 • See the configuration documentation below for other fields you can configure.

-5. Configure fusionClient:
+4. Configure fusionClient:

 {